 Whatever their reasoning behind such a long wait, we can all finally agree that it’s certainly better late than never.
 If you’ve had to use third-party tools in the past, you’ll know just how annoying they can be.
 That said, the File Recovery Tool on Windows 10 isn’t exactly intuitive, so follow along as we guide you through the process.

 How do you recover deleted files and photos on Windows 10?
-No third-party tools required.
+No third-party tools are required.

 The first thing you’ll need to be aware of is that Windows 10 File Recovery only works from version 2004 and newer.
 So before you start any of the steps shown below, make sure you have updated your device.
 Once you are using the correct version of Windows 10 you’ll be able to start the recovery process, though you’ll need to be aware of two other requirements.